-Dr. Rouse is a member of the Spear Resident Faculty, teaching seminars and workshops focusing on airway prosthodontics; the impact that a compromised airway has on the stomatognathic system.
-Along with fellow faculty member, Dr. Greggory Kinzer, he developed the "Seattle Protocol" to recognize, control, and direct resolution of airway distress within a restorative dental practice.
+Dr. Rouse is recognized as a pioneer in the field of airway prosthodontics — the impact that a compromised airway has on the stomatognathic system.
+Along with fellow Spear Resident Faculty member Dr. Greggory Kinzer, he developed the "Seattle Protocol" to recognize, control and direct resolution of airway distress in a restorative dental practice.

-After graduating from dental school in San Antonio, Dr. Rouse completed a two-year General Practice Residency at the University of Connecticut Health Science Center.
-He practiced family dentistry for 12 years before returning to school to earn his specialty certificate in Prosthodontics from the University of Texas Health Science Center at San Antonio in 2004.
-He is a member of the American Academy of Restorative Dentistry, the American College of Prosthodontists, and past president of the Southwest Academy of Restorative Dentistry.
+After graduating from dental school in San Antonio, Dr. Rouse completed a two-year general practice residency at the University of Connecticut Health Science Center.
+He practiced family dentistry for 12 years before returning to school to earn his specialty certificate in prosthodontics from the University of Texas Health Science Center at San Antonio in 2004.
+He is a member of the American Academy of Restorative Dentistry and American College of Prosthodontists and past president of the Southwest Academy of Restorative Dentistry.